Fortnite Account Help: What To Do If Hacked or Compromised

 Don’t Buy AccountsSometimes, people get tired of a game and want to quit - and would like to get something for the time they’ve invested in the game.
 As a result, they’ll list their accounts online.
 While you might be tempted to purchase one and gain access to the sweet skins they have, please don’t.
 As the original account creator, they are likely in possession of significant facts that may enable them to recover the account through our Player Support process (such as transaction history, address history, etc.) by claiming you stole the account.

-There’s No Such Thing As A Free V-BuckWe’ve seen the sites online, just like you.
+There’s No Such Thing As A Free V-BuckWe know there are sites out there that offer free V-Bucks.
 Click here, put in your username, maybe answer a survey question or two, and you’ll get as many free V-Bucks as you’d like.
 Those sites aren’t real.
 They want you to enter your account credentials into their page (enabling them to log in as you and create fraudulent charges) or else encourage you to click down a chain of advertising referrals, getting click-through advertising money for the person running the site.
 Under no circumstances are those sites able to actually grant V-Bucks.
 Our legal team is constantly prowling to hunt down those sites.

 If you’ve tried one of them in the past, we encourage you to change your password as soon as possible.

 Verify Email AddressWhile it is currently optional, we ask that you please verify your e-mail address associated with your Epic account.
 This helps protect your account with our two-factor authentication and makes it easier for Player Support to assist you in the event of any anomalous activity with your account.

 Player Support DetailsNeed additional help?
 Our Player Support team is here for you.
 We have a Fortnite Help Portal with answers to many of your questions.